Why Are Dock Workers Striking?

 Again, this is how it works in a free market.

-In this case, then, the old Marxian fable of class conflict became all-too real.
+In this case, then, the old Marxian fable of class conflict became all too real.
 It really was the ruling class versus the workers, the rich versus the poor, the privileged versus the marginal.
-Class conflict was hammered into existence by virtue of edicts from the top, and it came with a new nomenclature.
+Class conflict was hammered into existence by the force of edicts from the top, and it came with a new nomenclature.
 We spoke of essential and nonessential workers, for example, and of large businesses and small.

 The carnage of this division was intense and is still with us.
-Inflation makes it work because falling purchasing power has the most dramatic impact on wage workers while hitting the well-to-do in much less impactful ways.
-As a result, these dock workers are looking at their bills, the price of groceries, the rise of rents and insurance payments, and then note how well off management is doing, and finally something snaps.
+Inflation intensifies it because falling purchasing power has the most dramatic effect on wage workers while hitting the well-to-do in much less impactful ways.
+As a result, these dock workers are looking at their bills, the price of groceries, the rise of rents and insurance payments, and then they then note how well management is doing, and finally something snaps.

-The union’s demands are a serious problem because shippers themselves face real economic strains after two years of disruption and a reorganizing of world supply chains that have only added to accounting difficulties.
-In some ways, then, this strike comes at the worst-possible time.
+The union’s demands are a serious problem because shippers themselves face real economic strains after two years of disruption and a reorganizing of world supply chains that has only added to accounting difficulties.
+In some ways, then, this strike comes at the worst possible time.
 Management is truly not in a position to grant the unions all that they are demanding.

 The longshoremen are also concerned that technology is working to reduce their hours and take away their jobs.
 So much of the loading and moving today can be handled by machines and the union bosses know this.
 It is a legitimate concern but eschewing technological upgrades is not really a viable path for the long term.
 Reality will dawn at some point.

-We’ll have to see how the negotiations go once they start, which they surely will, but the shipping companies would do well to rethink their own managerial labor costs.
+We’ll have to see how the negotiations go once they start, but the shipping companies would do well to rethink their own managerial labor costs.
 Without knowing the specifics on the inside of this industry, it is a good bet that management structures are in fact overpopulated and overpaid.

 To be sure, these unions are famously a mixed bag, with the upper reaches living very well—millionaires with Bentleys and yachts—while claiming to represent the interests of their members who pay high dues.
 We do not know for sure whether and to what extent this strike truly represents the wishes of the membership.
 Matters are always more complicated than they seem on the surface.

-Regardless of how you come down on this particular matter, what we see here is a continuing fallout from the disastrous pandemic response that disrupted the normal course of commerce and funded that disruption with $6 trillion in fake money that later showed itself in inflation that reduced the real wages of the people who do the work.
+Regardless of how you come down on this particular matter, what we see here is a continuing fallout from the disastrous pandemic response that disrupted the normal course of commerce and funded that disruption with $6 trillion in fake money that later showed itself in inflation, in turn reducing the real wages of the people who do the work.
 Very few people will make this connection but the logical trajectory is all there and undeniable.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.